lucidlayer/traceform/traceform/vscode-extension/README.md

 ## What It Is

 The Traceform VSCode extension is a bridge between your code and your running web application.
-It's simple but powerful: select a component in your source code, trigger "Find in UI", and watch as that component gets highlighted in your browser.
+It's simple but powerful, select a component in your source code, trigger "Find in UI", and watch as that component gets highlighted in your browser.

 No more context switching between code and UI.
 No more guessing which component renders what.